rizdaprasetya/mt-alt-doc/en/other/faq/technical.md

 The issue usually happen if the customer is transacting (with Gopay payment method) within your mobile app, which the app implementation is using WebView, and the WebView implementation by default may not allow opening deeplink URL to Gojek app (or other external app).

-You will need to make sure that your app's WebView configuration allows opening `gojek://` deeplink protocol.
-Please follow suggestion below according to your app platform:
+You will need to make sure that your app's WebView configuration allows opening `gojek://` deeplink protocol (or any other app required by payment provider).
+This section below will give you basic idea on how to configure your app implementation to allow opening other app deeplink (`gojek://` and `shopeeid://` will be used as example).

+Please follow according to the app platform your app is being implemented in:

 ##### Android